-So, this is the Phonics Tidbits section of my site.
-Some of what you find in here might not seem all that useful, but I hope that you will find some nuggets in here too, just as I did when talking with my friend Russ, too long ago now.
+So, this is the introduction to the Phonics Tidbits articles on my site.
+Some of what you find in here you might already know, but I hope that you will find some nuggets in here too, just as I did when talking with my friend Russ, too long ago now.

 I'm certain that the first one is a nugget, by the way.
 It's from Romalda Spalding’s book, The Writing Road to Reading and it's the best way I've found to teach a child to tell b from d.
 I highly encourage you to read Telling b from d.